 Children develop language skills before they even speak.
 Speaking to children in full sentences, using a rich vocabulary, telling stories and singing songs all help children to build pre-literacy skills.
 On average, children in low-income families do not develop the same vocabulary as their peers in middle-income families.
-One study showed that by age three, on average, children from middle-income families know approximately 1,100 words, while children in low-income families know only 525 words or less.13
+One study showed that by age three, on average, children from middle-income families know approximately 1,100 words, while children in low-income families know only 525 words or less.
+13

 Unfortunately, evidence indicates that this problem is getting worse.
 A recent Stanford study compared test scores of children in low-income brackets with those of children in high-income brackets, between 1960 and 2007.
-The results showed that the achievement gap between rich and poor students has grown by 40%, and is now almost twice as large as the black-white achievement gap.
-Some factors that contribute to this gap include the following:

-CHILDREN AGES BIRTH TO 5

-CHIPPEWA County EAU CLAIRE County TOTAL

-In households under the poverty guidelines 888 1,345 2,233

-In households from 100% - 199% of poverty guidelines 1,233 1,424 2,657

-T0TAL < 200% 2,121 2,769 4,890

-Source: II S. Census Bureau
+CHILDREN AGES BIRTH TO 5 CHIPPEWA COUNTY EAU CLAIRE COUNTY TOTAL In households under the poverty guidelines 888 1,345 2,233 In households from 100% - 199% of poverty guidelines 1,233 1,424 2,657 TOTAL < 200% 2,121 2,769 4,890 Source: U.S. Census Bureau 2008-2010 American Community Survey 3-Year Estimates